|Overall Rating||Liked it!|

 Dupraz 5 5 and 6 2015 Review by The Good Ride

-DUPRAZ!!! (insert friendly french but enthusiastic accent) I have to start out and say that Dupraz Snowboards are one of the most unique rides I’ve tried at the demos.
+DUPRAZ!!! (insert friendly enthusiastic French accent) I have to start out and say that Dupraz Snowboards are one of the most unique rides I’ve tried at the demos.
 We are more into main stream rides so this off the beaten path snowboard was a fun and very functional old school design.
 Weather it’s your style or not Dupraz is truly sufry.
 It changes the definition of what is considered surfy and it’s the closest thing we experienced to surfing snow.
 They even measure in surfboard lengths.

 Size: 165 (5’5″) and 178 (6′)